 Herb × Condition

-Marking Nut for Brain Fog & Memory
+Marking Nut for Brain Fog & Memory Problems

 Sanskrit: भल्लातक | Semecarpus anacardium Linn.

-How Marking Nut helps with Brain Fog & Memory according to Ayurveda.
+How Marking Nut helps with Brain Fog & Memory Problems according to Ayurveda.
 Classical references, dosage, preparation methods, and what modern research says.

 Overview

-Marking Nut is one of the herbs traditionally used in Ayurveda for brain fog & memory.
+Marking Nut is one of the herbs traditionally used in Ayurveda for brain fog & memory problems.
 Bhallataka (Marking Nut) is described as both a poison and a medicine.
 The fruit/nut of Semecarpus anacardium contains a highly caustic black oil (Bhilawa oil) that causes severe blistering.
 After proper Shodhana (purification through brick powder rubbing and processing with lime water), it becomes a powerful Rasayana.
 Purified Bhallataka is used in piles, skin diseases (especially leprosy), digestive disorders, and as a rejuvenative.
 The oil causes severe contact dermatitis in unpurified form.
 It is contraindicated in Pitta constitution and summer season.
 Verses: 171-178.

-How Marking Nut Helps with Brain Fog & Memory
+How Marking Nut Helps with Brain Fog & Memory Problems

 • Potency (Virya): Ushna (very hot)